jordanbaird/Ice/README.md

 [![License](https://img.shields.io/github/license/jordanbaird/Ice?style=flat-square)](LICENSE)

 > [!NOTE]
 > Ice is currently in active development.
 As such, some features have not yet been implemented.
-See roadmap below.
+Download the latest release [here](https://github.com/jordanbaird/Ice/releases/latest) and see the roadmap below for upcoming features.

 ## Features/Roadmap